pimsmath/m2pi.ca/content/course/2022/ethics-for-data-scientists/index.md

 ---
 title: "Ethics for Data Scientists"
-authors: [lgf]
+authors:

 summary: |
-  Participants will explore some of the pitfalls of artificial intelligence when it is used to make decisisons which will impacting people and also how to design ethical models.
+  Participants will explore some of the pitfalls of artificial intelligence when it is used to make decisions which will impacting people and also how to design ethical models.

-tags: ['2021']
+tags: ['2022']
 categories: []
 date: 2021-07-25T16:58:18-07:00